Frequently Asked Questions

 Who gets to serve on the Board of Directors?

-Members of the Board of Directors are elected for two year terms.
-Their names are most often introduced on a slate prepared for the business meeting (held during the annual meeting) by the nominating committee.
+Members of the Board of Directors are elected for two year terms and any member is welcome to answer the call for candidates by nominating themselves or someone else.
+Their names are then introduced on a slate of nominees and prepared for the business meeting (held during the annual meeting) by the nominating committee and voted on by the membership at the Annual Meeting.
 Nominations may also be made from the floor of the business meeting.
 People normally serve for no more than two consecutive terms.

 What is a standing committee?